Shane Van Boening

 Shane Van Boening (/,væn 'boʊnɪŋ/; born July 14, 1983) is an American professional pool player from Rapid City, South Dakota.
 Van Boening is considered one of the best players of all time.
-Van Boening has won the WPA World Nine-ball Championship and has won the U.S. Open 9-Ball Championship on 5 occasions, including a winner of over 100 professional titles.
+Van Boening has won the WPA World Nine-ball Championship and has won the US Open Nine-ball Championship on 5 occasions, along with over 100 other professional titles.

 Van Boening has a hearing impairment and uses a hearing aid, but it does not affect his pool ability.
-He has received praise for his attitude towards the sport, partially for his behavior during matches, and for eschewing alcohol.
+He has received praise for his attitude towards the sport, particularly for his behavior during matches, and for avoiding alcohol.

 Professional career

 Van Boening has a family background in pool.
 His grandfather, Gary Bloomberg, was a trick-shot artist; his grandmother, Jeanne Bloomberg, a VNEA national champion; his mother, Timi Bloomberg, a BCA national champion; and his aunt, Gari Jo Bloomberg, a three-time VNEA national champion.

 Van Boening defeated Hungarian Vilmos Foldes at the International Pool Tour qualifier in 2006, and was one of several players to earn a bonus of US$5,000 for breaking and running six consecutive racks in tournament play.
 He was one of 10 players to earn their IPT tour card by finishing in the top two spots of one of five qualifiers, and won the second spot held at the Pool Room in Atlanta, Georgia.
 He has been ranked number one in the world by AZBilliards.com.
 He practices at Lucky Billiards in Sioux Falls, where he is the house pro and co-owner.

 Van Boening is a three-time VNEA national amateur eight-ball champion.
 In 2007, he reached the final of the BCA Open Nine-ball Championship, losing to Dennis Orcollo.
-A few days later, he won the Predator International Ten-Ball Championship.
+A few days later, he won the Predator International Ten-ball Championship.

 In 2007, Van Boening was tipped by Inside POOL Magazine as a possible future best pool player in the US.
 Van Boening captured the hot seat in the World Summit of Pool on June 16, 2007, beating 2004 WPA Men's World Nine-ball Champion Alex Pagulayan 11–4.
 On the last day, all matches were shortened to best of 13 as they were being recorded by ESPN.
 Pagulayan beat Francisco Bustamante and Warren Kiamco to face Van Boening in the final.
 Van Boening came back from 4–1 behind to tie the score 5–5, before Pagulayan won the next two games win, 7–5.